The Latest Car Finance News & Advice

 What Is A Default?

-In simple terms, a default is a formal notice that you’ve missed several payments on a credit agreement, like car finance, a credit card, or a loan, and your lender is taking further action.
+In simple terms, a default notice is issued after several missed payments on a credit agreement, like car finance, a credit card, or a loan, and your lender is taking further action.
+This is recorded by your lender with the UK credit reference agencies (Experian, Equifax, and TransUnion) in line with the Consumer Credit Act 1974.
+A default stays on your credit file for six years.

 It usually means:

-- You’ve missed payments for at least three to six months
+• You’ve missed payments for at least three to six months

-- Your lender has tried to contact you but hasn’t been able to resolve the situation
+• Your lender has tried to contact you but hasn’t been able to resolve the situation

-- The lender has now decided to close the agreement and mark it as ‘in default’ on your credit file
+• The lender has now decided to close the agreement and mark it as ‘in default’ on your credit file

 This is different from a missed payment, which might show on your file but doesn’t carry the same long-term impact.
 A default is more serious and will stay on your credit report for six years, even if you pay it off.